VUnit/vunit/docs/contributing.rst

 **tests/lint/**
    Style checks such as pycodestyle and license header verification.

-The test suites must pass with both Python 2.7 and Python 3.x as well as with all supported simulators.
+The test suites must pass with Python 3.x as well as with all supported simulators.

 For running the test locally we recommend using `pytest <https://pypi.python.org/pypi/pytest>`__.